dcieslak19973/hyperzoekt/doc/DATA_MODEL.md

-# Data model: SurrealDB mapping for repo-index
+# Data model: SurrealDB mapping for hyperzoekt

-This document describes the planned SurrealDB data model for the Tree-sitter repo indexer and the related SCM lifecycle objects (users, groups, projects, repositories, commits, PRs, diffs).
+This document describes the planned SurrealDB data model for the Tree-sitter indexer in `hyperzoekt` and the related SCM lifecycle objects (users, groups, projects, repositories, commits, PRs, diffs).
 It focuses on using `REFERENCE` relations and on read-access permissions (the only permission type we currently need to enforce at query time).

 ## Goals
 - Represent Tree-sitter entities and code graph (calls/imports/containment) with REFERENCEs or edge tables.